 \subsubsection{Project Selection}

 We employed the GitHub REST API\footnote{\url{https://docs.github.com/en/rest}} and the PyGitHub library\footnote{\url{https://github.com/PyGithub/PyGithub}} to collect open-source projects.
 To ensure the quality and reliability of our dataset, we followed recommended best practices for mining GitHub data~\cite{kalliamvakou2014promises}.
 We began by retrieving the 1000 most-starred GitHub repositories that satisfied several additional criteria.
-First, to reflect contemporary industry practices, we restricted our search to repositories created within the past 15 years\footnote{Created after January 1st, 2010} and excluded repositories that had been inactive for more than one year\footnote{No commits since May 13, 2024}.
-Second, to ensure representativeness of real-world Java projects, we excluded templates, archived repositories, and forks by specifying appropriate parameters in our GitHub API queries.
+First, to reflect contemporary industry practices, we restricted our search to repositories created within the past 15 years\footnote{Created after January 1st, 2010} and excluded repositories that had been inactive for more than one year.\footnote{No commits since May 13, 2024} Second, to ensure representativeness of real-world Java projects, we excluded templates, archived repositories, and forks by specifying appropriate parameters in our GitHub API queries.
 Third, we required repositories to contain at least $2000$ commits to guarantee substantial change history.
 We further filtered out repositories whose codebase consisted of less than $95\%$ Java, thereby ensuring the availability of a sufficiently large number of Java methods for extraction.

 Following the automated filtering process, we manually reviewed all remaining repositories to verify adherence to the above criteria and to confirm that their descriptions were written in English.
 Ensuring English descriptions facilitates the identification of bug-fixing commits using English-language keywords and supports subsequent manual qualitative analysis of commit messages.
-Based on this review, we selected 49 additional projects.
+After this review process, we selected 49 additional projects from the available projects.
 Combined with the 49 projects from Chowdhury et al.~\cite{chowdhury_method-level_2024}, our final dataset comprises 98 projects in total.
-The complete list of filtered projects is included in our repository~\footnote{https://github.com/SQMLab/ExtremelyBuggyPublicData/tree/main/AdditionalFigures/RepositoryList.md}.
+The complete list of filtered projects is included in our repository.\footnote{\url{https://github.com/SQMLab/ExtremelyBuggyPublicData/tree/main/AdditionalFigures/RepositoryList.md}}